Documentation for API features can be written in code comments directly preceding the definition of the respective feature.

 Different overloads of a method can be identified by the full signature

-When refering to parameters, it is recommended to write their name italicized (
+When referring to parameters, it is recommended to write their name italicized (

 # Creates a unicorn with the specified number of *horns*. def initialize(@horns = 1) raise "Not a unicorn" if @horns != 1 end